 Introduction to Data Preprocessing

-In this section, you will learn how to use two powerful Flookup functions that can make your data cleaning easier, faster and prone to fewer errors: NORMALIZE and FUZZYMATCH.
+On this page, you will learn how to use two powerful Flookup functions that can make your data cleaning easier, faster and susceptible to fewer errors: NORMALIZE and FUZZYMATCH.

 NORMALIZE can improve the quality and consistency of your data by removing or formatting text entries that might interfere with the fuzzy matching process.